Board

 Plain Language Summary:

-The Texas Civil Commitment Office proposes repeal of the Texas Administrative Code, Title 37, Part 16, Chapter 810, Subchapter B, §§810.154-156.
-A review of agency rules was conducted pursuant to Texas Government Code §2001.039 and notice of the rule review was posted in the October 10, 2025 issue.
+The Texas Civil Commitment Office proposes repeal of the Texas Administrative Code, Title 37, Part 16, Chapter 810, Subchapter B, §§810.154 - 810.156.
+A review of agency rules was conducted pursuant to Texas Government Code §2001.039 and notice of the rule review was posted in the October 10, 2025, issue of the Texas Register.
 No public comment was received.
-The repeals are proposed to reflect the statutory changes created by Texas Government Code, §2001.227, passed during the 88th Legislative Session, which exempts from the administrative rulemaking procedure any rule or internal procedure of TCCO that applies to a person who is civilly committed as a sexually violent predator under Chapter 841 of the Texas Health and Safety Code.
+Following the rule review, the agency has determined these rules are not required by statute and are no longer necessary.
+The rules proposed for repeal are as follows:

 Proposed Rule Reviews